What Causes Sweaty Feet? 9 Sweaty Feet Treatments to Try

 1. Focus on Foot Hygiene

 Maintaining excellent foot hygiene is one of the best ways to prevent and treat smelly feet.
-The key processes in an effective foot hygiene routine includes washing your feet with antifungal soap (daily), clipping your toenails (regularly), and even exfoliating your feet (biweekly).
+The key processes in an effective foot hygiene routine include washing your feet with antifungal soap (daily), clipping your toenails (regularly), and even exfoliating your feet (biweekly).

 2. Exfoliate Regularly